borntofrappe/game-development/07 Pokemon/Pokemon 0/README.md

 }
 ```

-This structure allows the start state to pick a pokemon from the `POKEDEX` constants, and use the graphics in the `gTexture` function accessing the desired variant.
+This structure allows the start state to pick a pokemon from the `POKEDEX` variable, and use the graphics in the `gTexture` function accessing the desired variant.

 ```lua
 function StartState:init()